 But still glaringly absent are risks and costs.
 We lack reliable data on how many workers now have similar benefits due to complexity and confusion over employer-provided benefits, a lack of common terms, and scarce collection of the information from the private sector.
 We lack confidence on how much administering and delivering these benefits will cost – both to workers and employers.
 And the many impacts to businesses, jobs and the economy will remain unclear until they emerge over time.

-The Chairs of the Committee gave me the opportunity to include an appendix to the final recommendation, in which I highlighted and briefly explained some of the less visible direct and indirect costs and risks imposed on businesses, particularly small businesses, and consequently, jobs.
+The Chairs of the Committee gave me the opportunity to include an addendum to the final recommendation, in which I highlighted and briefly explained some of the less visible direct and indirect costs and risks imposed on businesses, particularly small businesses, and consequently, jobs.
 These costs and risks are difficult to quantify and track, and are unique to the vastly divergent business models and environments.

 Hadley Heath Manning, was a fellow task force member and Director of Policy for IWF, Independent Women’s Forum.
 She has concerns for the economy and women in the workforce as a result of unintended consequences from paid leave mandates.
 She was also given the opportunity to contribute an addendum and provided brief descriptions of alternative policy options at the state level as well as the federal level -where she is currently most engaged.

 It is a substantial investment of time to truly understand the layers of detail, as well as the depth and breadth of this complex policy.
 This makes it vulnerable to misinterpretation and over-simplification.
 If voters and their representatives decide to make this decision for all Colorado workers across the state and commit their personal wages to sustain it, they should do so fully aware of the wide-ranging costs, risks and concerns, whether immediate or long-term.